thanos-io/thanos/docs/components/receive_route.md

 # Receive-route

 The `thanos receive-route` command implements the [Prometheus Remote Write API](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write).
 It receives metrics from the target and forwards them to the right [receiver](./receive.md) in the hashring.
 It also buffers the incoming requests and handles changes in hashring configurations.
-We recommend this component to users who can only push into a Thanos due to air-gapped, or egress only environments.
+We recommend this component to users who can only push into a Thanos due to air-gapped or egress-only environments.
 Please note the [various pros and cons of pushing metrics](https://docs.google.com/document/d/1H47v7WfyKkSLMrR8_iku6u9VB73WrVzBHb2SB6dL9_g/edit#heading=h.2v27snv0lsur).

 For further information on tuning Prometheus Remote Write [see remote write tuning document](https://prometheus.io/docs/practices/remote_write/).